 - Certification Regarding Beneficial Owners of Legal Entity Customers (PDF) certifies the beneficial owners for business customers operating as a legal entity.
 This form isn’t required for sole proprietorships.

 Click on the tabs below for the additional business checking requirements according to business type.

-Prior to account opening, check our guide on how to open a business bank account to download a free checklist of required documents.
+Before account opening, check our guide to opening a business bank account for a free checklist of required documents.

 Wells Fargo Business Checking Features

 Wells Fargo Business Checking account offers a debit card, online and mobile banking, business services, and fraud control systems.
 Note that Wells Fargo’s products and services may vary by location.